skius/grabapl/grabapl/problems-testcases.md

 **TODO**: revisit after revisiting the connectedness semantics design

+### Output node names
+We could make it so the user defines the names of abstract output nodes (and which ones are actually returned) by a "post-processing" step at the end of the op builder, where the user is asked for every automatically determined abstract output node (a UI could eg have a checkbox) whether it should be returned, and if so, what name it should have.

 ## Recursion in operation builder
 *More information in MT Report Notes gdoc*